 The MS-IR FAST infrared cameras (Figure 1) enable spectral signature analysis by splitting the scene signal into eight different spectral bands instead of only one broadband image.
-These fast frame rate, infrared cameras are equipped with a filter wheel fast rotating mechanism in order to optimize the frame rate of the camera.
+These fast frame rates, infrared cameras are equipped with a filter wheel fast-rotating mechanism in order to optimize the frame rate of the camera.
 The filter wheel can be used in both fixed and rotating modes.

 Figure 1.
 The MS-IR FAST infrared camera